 Don’t worry about that too much because every problem can be solved when you find reliable and professional agency, especially the experienced one.
-Those company itself definitely have their own standard service process and professional staffs who are dedicated to serve you from your move-in to move-out day.
+Those companies themselves definitely have their own standard service process and professional staff who are dedicated to serving you from your move-in to move-out day.

 - Do not know whose faults when property is broken